 According to the airline, these details were years in development and painstakingly obsessed over.
 “We wanted to create a branded experience.
 We designed everything in the lounge to compliment what is in the air.
 People wanted to sleep but they didn’t want to give up anything and give people more time to sleep,” Krolick said.

 “We tested a product concept where everyone was made out to be a movie star but it came down to a very practical ‘I want a good meal and good sleep’.
 This differentiates us.
 Most customers, mainly from Chicago, who have only experienced two of the pillars (the onboard and lounge) have responded very well.
-Those not flying from Chicago, have only experience one pillar (onboard) and yet they have responded well.
+Those not flying from Chicago, have only experienced one pillar (onboard) and yet they have responded well.
 Once they experience all three pillars with the full hard product and seat it will only get better.”
 Krolick concluded.

-United entered into a first-of-its kind relationship with Saks Fifth Avenue.
+United entered into a first-of-its-kind relationship with Saks Fifth Avenue.
 The carrier invested heavily in a training program designed in partnership with Saks for cabin crew working Polaris, and the New York-based firm will provide custom-designed bedding: plush duvets and day-blankets with mattress cushions available on request.

 Even lavatories have become premium cabin showplaces, but not so for United.
 In one of the few disappointments, the redesigned lavatories are a bit of a letdown.
 Unlike other Premium such installations, they are normal size with no special finishes or adornments.
 This probably has something to do with the size of the two Polaris cabins.

-But for the most part, reaction was effusive even for the most discerning critics.
+But for the most part, the reaction was effusive even for the most discerning critics.
 “What stood out is good design is in the details.
-The vanity mirror, the seat grab bar, the fact that you can watch your video on takeoff and landing, the color scheme, the finishes, the slot for your tablet and devices, there is adequate in seat storage.
+The vanity mirror, the seat grab bar, the fact that you can watch your video on takeoff and landing, the color scheme, the finishes, the slot for your tablet and devices, there is adequate in-seat storage.
 It’s very ergonomic,” said prominent airline analyst Henry Harteveldt.

 Harteveldt even sees advantages to Polaris.
-“In comparison to United’s JV and Star Alliance partners, Lufthansa business class doesn’t have direct aisle.
+“In comparison to United’s JV and Star Alliance partners, Lufthansa business class doesn’t have the direct aisle.
 This brings them fully competitive with Air New Zealand and it brings them closer to Singapore and ANA.”